-Negative Effects of Old Gasoline in a Husqvarna Chainsaw
+Negative Effects of Old Gasoline on a Husqvarna Chainsaw

 Gasoline can begin breaking down as soon as a month after purchase.
-Not only does it begin to lose some of its combustible properties, the water and ethanol mixture can leave behind a varnish and gummy deposits that will restrict fuel flow and corrode components.
+Not only does it begin to lose some of its combustible properties, but the water and ethanol mixture can also leave behind varnish and gummy deposits that will restrict fuel flow and corrode components.

 Gas and Oil Mixture to Use in a 2-Cycle Husqvarna Chainsaw